kevinlongboy/AirBnB/README.md

 Ready to install CraneBnB?
 Follow the instructions below:

+### 1. Navigate to
-1. Navigate to the <a href="https://github.com/kevinlongboy/AirBnB" alt="CraneBnB GitHub repository link">GitHub repository page</a>.
+* Navigate to the <a href="https://github.com/kevinlongboy/AirBnB" alt="CraneBnB GitHub repository link">GitHub repository page</a>.
    <br>

+### 2. Download the API:
-2. Click on the 'Code' button:
+* Click on the 'Code' button
+* Select 'Download ZIP' from the dropdown menu
+* Save the file in your desired location
    <br>
    <img src="assets/instructions/github-repository-page.png" alt="CraneBnB repository page" width="500"/>
    <br>

-3. Select 'Download ZIP' from the dropdown menu:
+### 3. Open the repository:
+* Navigate to the location where you previously saved your zipped file
+* Unzip the file by double-clicking or by right-clicking on the file and selecting "Open"
+* This unzipped folder is the repository which contains both the backend and frontend components of the API
    <br>
    <img src="assets/instructions/download-zip.png" alt="Download ZIP button on CraneBnB repository page" width="250"/>

+### 4. Initialize the backend:
+* Open a new terminal
+* Navigate to the _backend_ folder
+* Download dependencies by running the command: "npm install"
+* Initialize your database by running "npx dotenv sequelize db:migrate"
+* Populate your database by running "npx dotenv sequelize db:seed:all"
+* Start the backend server by running the command: "npm start"

+### 5. Initialize the frontend:
+* Open a new terminal
+* Navigate to the _frontend_ folder
+* Download dependencies by running the command: "npm install"

+### 6. Launch the app:
+* From the _frontend_ folder, run the command: "npm start"
+* Allow React to open the app in your browswer

+### 7. Welcome to CraneBnB

 ## ⏳ Future Implementations